sammyne/the-rust-programming-language/chapter18/README.md

     ```
 - Example as [_04_05](./listings/_04_05/src/main.rs)
     - Listing 18-4: Using a pattern to destructure a tuple and create three variables at once
-    - Listing 18-5: Incorrectly constructing a pattern whose variables don’t match the number of elements in the tuple
+    - Listing 18-5: Incorrectly constructing a pattern whose variables don't match the number of elements in the tuple
 - If we wanted to ignore one or more of the values in the tuple, we could use `_` or `..` (detailed later)

 ### Function Parameters